Beyond the Bonus: Building a Culture of Recognition with Custom Lapel Pins | Bella Forge

 1. The Tenure Tier (Stability)

-- 5 Years: Silver Plating (Standard of loyalty).
+- 5 Years: Silver Plating for the standard of loyalty.

-- 20+ Years: Rose Gold or Black Nickel (Elite status).
+- 20+ Years: Rose Gold or Black Nickel for elite status.

 2. The Values Tier (Culture)

-- Create specific pins for your core values (e.g., Innovation, Integrity, Customer Obsession).
+- Create specific pins for your core values such as Innovation, Integrity, or Customer Obsession.

-The most common mistake companies make is ordering cheap, loud, or "cartoonish" pins.
+The most common mistake companies make is ordering cheap or cartoonish pins.
 If the design looks like a toy, it will end up in a desk drawer.
-If it looks like jewelry, it will be worn on a lapel.
+If it looks like jewelry, it will be worn on a lapel with pride.

-To ensure your recognition pins are worn with pride, follow these three corporate design rules:
+To ensure your recognition pins are worn, follow these three corporate design rules:

 The ROI of Recognition

-At Bella Forge, we specialize in helping corporate clients translate their brand values into jewelry-quality hard enamel pins.
-We understand that we aren't just making metal; we are manufacturing morale.
+At Bella Forge, we specialize in helping corporate clients translate their brand values into jewelry quality hard enamel pins.
+We understand that we are not just making metal; we are manufacturing morale.